elos/horizon/README.md

-## AngularJS-Gulp-Browserify-SASS-Karma-Seed
+## Horizon

-This is a simple app structure for building AngularJS apps.
-This seed project includes a lot of basic configuration and Gulp tasks for linting JS and SCSS as well as building/watching code.
+Horizon is the elos web application.
+It is based on Corey Prophitt's [simple app structure for building AngularJS apps](https://github.com/prophittcorey/angular-gulp-browserify-sass-karma-seed).

-This was intended to be a base repository to clone and use for other projects.
+This project includes a lot of basic configuration and Gulp tasks for linting JS and SCSS as well as building/watching code.

 ## Requirements